rodneyramsay/album_streamer/README.md

 Stream music from NAS using album organization.

 Also PIDAP!!
 Pi Digital Album Player.
-An album based streamer for RPI Zero + Porate-Audio Headphone Amp!!
+An album based streamer for RPI Zero + Pirate-Audio Headphone Amp!!

 Command Syntax: